|Cooked spinach||263 mcg per cup|

 Eating a nutritious diet during pregnancy is important for both your health and your baby’s health.
 Good food sources of folate or folic acid:

-While prenatal vitamins are important for folic acid intake during pregnancy, incorporating folate-rich foods into your diet is just as imperative.
+While are important for folic acid intake during pregnancy, incorporating folate-rich foods into your diet is just as imperative.
 Recipes like Lentil Spinach Soup, Vegetable Paella and Salmon with Grilled Asparagus are easy and tasty ways to stay on track.
 Check out our website for more delicious ideas!

 When should I take folic acid, morning or night?